lewishowles/components/src/components/messaging/modal-dialog/modal-dialog.md

 # `modal-dialog`

 The `modal-dialog` component provides a base modal dialog.
 When opened, the user's focus is moved to the dialog, and the rest of the page is made inert.
+Until the `lg` breakpoint, a `modal-dialog` is shown as a sheet.

 Dialogs should be used sparingly, ideally for confirmation actions.